 Emails are one of the best forms of content for sales conversion.
 Emails can be sent to your customers/prospects from a marketing or sales automation platform, which essentially is email marketing software or sales automation software.
-In recent times, many marketing gurus recommend the usage of GIFs, they are lightweight, with images and animations, and can play a significant role in increasing your click-through rates (CTR) which then increases the conversion rate.
+In recent times, many marketing gurus have recommended the usage of GIFs, they are lightweight, with images and animations, and can play a significant role in increasing your click-through rates (CTR) which then increases the conversion rate.

 Traditional marketing campaigns are based on the fact that you have to learn to sell before you can actually sell.
 Knowing the pain point of the prospect is quite important.
 Then the next step would be to know if they are looking for a solution and are capable & willing to spend a particular amount for the solution.
 The last step would be to propose an offer that will nudge them to buy your product without sounding too pushy.
 The problem with this method, however, is that it places emphasis on the product itself rather than the brand.
 Instead of focusing on branding your products or services, you’re focusing on selling them.
 This makes it difficult for companies to compete and often results in a significant amount of churn and lost revenue.

 While sharing videos has become quite monotonous and boring, GIFs have become a more popular and exciting way to communicate with prospects